 Portugal

-Portugal is one of the founding members of the SKAO, having signed the SKAO Convention in Rome in March 2019, and having completed its processes of ratification the following year.
-Portuguese institutions (involving scientists and engineers) have been involved in the SKA project since the pre-construction phase and have contributed in SKA developments through their participation in the Science Working Groups and SKA design consortia.
+Portugal is one of the founding members of the SKAO.
+Portuguese institutions have been involved in the SKA project since its design and pre-construction phase and have contributed to SKA developments through their participation in the Science Working Groups and SKA design consortia.
+The country’s involvement combines scientific excellence with economic opportunities for Portuguese industry.

 IGO Ceremony